 Schizophrenia and epilepsy are associated with this condition.
 The treatment includes points to remove phlegm such as ST-40 (feng long), CV-22 (tian tu), points to remove heat such as GB-34 (yang ling quan) and LV-2 (xing xian); points to remove both from the Lungs, such as UB-13 (fei shu) and LU-5 (chi ze); points to remove fire and or phlegm from the Heart such as UB-14.
 We would also prescribe an appropriate Chinese herbal formula for this pattern.

-Please call 954-586-8088 to schedule a free consultation to learn how we can help your anxiety condition and get you feeling like your old self again.
+Acupuncture for anxiety can really help reduce your symptoms and help you feel well again.
+Please call 954-586-8088 to schedule an evaluation with Dr. Robert Herbst today.
 We have helped so many of our patients suffering with anxiety and we are confident that we can help you too.
 If you live in Margate, Coral Springs, Coconut Creek, Parkland or Deerfield Beach we are just minutes away in Peppertree Plaza on 441 and Sample Road.